Eric Karros: Chicago Cubs

-On December 2, 2002, he was traded along with Mark Grudzielanek to the Chicago Cubs in exchange for Todd Hundley and Chad Hermansen.
+On December 2, 2002, the Dodgers traded Karros and Mark Grudzielanek to the Chicago Cubs in exchange for Todd Hundley and Chad Hermansen.
 Karros started the season as the Cubs' backup first baseman but took over the role at the beginning of June after Hee-seop Choi was injured in a collision with Cubs teammate Kerry Wood.
 After playing the 2003 season with the Cubs he was granted free agency from the team at the end of the year.
-In 114 games with the Cubs, he hit .286 with 12 home runs and 40 RBI.
+In 114 games with the Cubs, he hit .286 with 12 home runs and 40 RBIs.

 Oakland Athletics

-He then signed with the Oakland Athletics before the start of the 2004 season.
+Karros signed with the Oakland Athletics before the start of the 2004 season.
 Karros’ final MLB game was on July 21, 2004, and he was released by the Athletics on August 3, 2004.
 He only appeared in 40 games with the team, hitting .194 with two home runs and 11 RBI.